 Anal play can add variety to your sexual repertoire, not to mention awesome pleasure and enhanced orgasms.
-And you know what especially rocks about anal play?
+You know what especially rocks about anal play?
 Anyone can enjoy it!
 The anal opening is full of sensitive nerve endings that just love to be stimulated.
 Inside the butt, there is even more fun to be had.
-Folks with vaginas experience anal pleasure because the clitoral legs extend to the anus.
-Folks with penises are blessed with a prostate gland, which can facilitate intense orgasms when stimulated.
+Many folks with vaginas experience anal pleasure because the clitoral legs extend to the anus.
+Most folks with penises are blessed with a prostate gland, which can facilitate intense orgasms when stimulated.

 Of course, we are big fans of utilizing sex toys during anal play.
 Introducing toys is a good way to experiment with the many sensations of anal stimulation.
 Selecting an anal toy can seem like a daunting task, but we’re here to take the guesswork out of the process.
 Don’t worry; it won’t take too long, and you can get to playing with your butt very soon!

 Before we get started on helping you find the butt toy of your dreams, here are a few important rules for anal play.

 - Always use lube when playing anally!
 We recommend a thick, cushioning lube, such as Sliquid Sassy, Almost Naked, or Sliquid Organics Gel.
 For a super targeted lube experience, pick up some Lube Tubes.
 If you are using a toy that is not made of silicone, you can use a silicone lube such as Pjur.
 Lube is absolutely necessary because the butt does not self-lubricate.
 The walls of the rectum are sensitive and thin, and they can be irritated by too much friction.
 Lube greatly reduces the amount of friction, making for a smooth and pleasurable experience.

 - Make it a rule that only toys with flared bases are welcome in your ass.
 Without a flared base, the toy could get lost in your colon, resulting in a trip to the emergency room.